Educator's Guides for

 Tyowennatyerénhton: First Words is an introductory Kanyen’kéha (Mohawk) vocabulary book and photo book with English translations.
 Featuring photographs from the land, families, teachers and their students can learn numbers, colours, feelings, traditional foods and other aspects of the natural world, important to the Haudenosaunee.

-one for grades K - 6 and one for grades 7-12.
+for early years (ages 0-6), grades K - 6, and grades 7-12.

 K-6 Educator's Guide